 Close to this is Attai Library, named after Father Attai, who was not a priest but a philanthropist.

-A little ahead there is defunct Alankar theater, with the poster of Bahubali, the last film that was screen here, still intact.
+A little ahead there is the defunct Alankar Theater, with the poster of Bahubali, the last film that was screened here, still intact.
 Outside it is small shack-like shops, that open around 7 PM and that is when this place is buzzing with life.
 This is Goa’s or the town’s very own night street food market.
 Bappa stall gets its fame from the fact that CM Parrikar used to visit this stall regularly and even have some party meetings here.
 The place is known for its shakes.